hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp6-srv.rst

           "hw-address": "01:02:03:04:05:06",
           "hostname": "hw-host-fixed",

-          # Use of IP address in global reservation is risky.
+          # Use of IP addresses in global reservations is risky.
           # If used outside of matching subnet, such as 3001::/64,
           # it will result in a broken configuration being handed
           # to the client.